xet7/cloud-pricing-api/README.md

 <a href="https://www.infracost.io/community-chat"><img alt="Community Slack channel" src="https://img.shields.io/badge/chat-Slack-%234a154b"/></a> <a href="https://hub.docker.com/r/infracost/infracost/tags"><img alt="Docker Image" src="https://img.shields.io/docker/cloud/build/infracost/infracost"/></a>
 <a href="https://twitter.com/intent/tweet?text=Open%20source%20GraphQL%20API%20for%20cloud%20pricing.%20Contains%20over%203M%20public%20prices%20from%20AWS%2C%20Azure%20and%20GCP!&url=https://github.com/infracost/cloud-pricing-api&hashtags=cloud,price,aws,azure,gcp"><img alt="Tweet" src="https://img.shields.io/twitter/url/http/shields.io.svg?style=social"/></a>

-The Cloud Pricing API is a GraphQL-based API that includes all public prices from AWS, Azure and Google.
-The prices are updated via a weekly job.
-This API is used by the [Infracost CLI](https://github.com/infracost/infracost) but you can also use it independently.
+The Cloud Pricing API is a GraphQL-based API that includes all public prices from AWS, Azure and Google; it contains over **3 million prices!** The prices are automatically updated via a weekly job.
+This API is used by the [Infracost CLI](https://github.com/infracost/infracost), thus you do not need to interact with it directly, however, you can also use it independently.

 ## Example usage

 Infracost runs a hosted version of this API that you can use if you prefer that:
-1. Register for an API key by [downloading infracost](https://www.infracost.io/docs/#quick-start) and run `infracost register`.
+1. Register for an API key by [downloading infracost](https://www.infracost.io/docs/#quick-start) and running `infracost register`.
 2. If you'd like to use the API independently, pass the above API key using the `X-Api-Key: xxxx` HTTP header when calling [https://pricing.api.infracost.io/graphql](https://pricing.api.infracost.io/graphql).
 The following example `curl` fetches the latest price for an AWS EC2 m3.large instance in us-east-1.
 More examples can be found in `./examples/queries`.

     **Example request**: